vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 ![](img/tko-on-vsphere/86-ako-workload-4.png)

-You can now [configure SaaS services](./tko-saas-services.md/#configure-tanzu-saas-components-for-tanzu-for-kubernetes-operations) for the cluster and deploy user managed packages on this cluster.
+You can now configure SaaS components and deploy user-managed packages on the cluster.

-## <a id=dep-user-mgd-packages></a> Deploy User-Managed Packages on Tanzu Kubernetes Grid Clusters
+## <a id=dep-user-mgd-packages></a> Configure Tanzu SaaS Components and Deploy User-Managed Packages

+For information on how to configure the SaaS components, see [Configure Tanzu SaaS Components for Tanzu for Kubernetes Operations](./tko-saas-services.md).

-For more information, see [Deploy User-Managed Packages in Workload Clusters](./tkg-package-install.md).
+For information on how to deploy user-managed packages, see [Deploy User-Managed Packages in Workload Clusters](./tkg-package-install.md).